alekseyl/niceql/README.md

 ```
 ## Limitations

-Right now it detect only uppercase verbs with simple indentation and parsing options.
+Right now gem detects only uppercased form of verbs with very simple indentation and parsing options.

-Also if your console support more colors or different schemes, or you prefer different colorization you can override ColorizeString
+## Customizing colors
-methods.
-Current color are selected with dark and white console themes in mind, so it works good for dark, and good enough for white.
+If your console support more colors or different schemes, or you prefer different colorization, then you can override ColorizeString methods.
+Current color are selected with dark and white console themes in mind, so niceql colorization works good for dark, and good enough for white.

 ## Contributing